amanojas/Website/static/Slides_4000/Example_Codes.md

 ## [1] 1.644854
 ```

-As we notice above, the absolute value of z-calculated = 1 is less than the absolute value of z-critical = 1.64.
+As we can notice above, the absolute value of z-calculated = 1 is less than the absolute value of z-critical = 1.64.
 Therefore,we fail reject the null hypothesis being $\mu = 580$.

 ### Problem - 4